Our expert guide to preparing to sell your property

-Nothing fires a buyer's imagination like a house with a history.
-Anything of national significance will usually be known, but local research often yields minor gems that are of great interest to buyers and to the press.
-Property journalists are constantly looking out for interesting homes and can give valuable publicity.
-So, whatever is special about your property, make sure your agent knows about it - and uses it.
+Buyers love a house with a history.
+Anything of national significance will usually be known but local research often yields minor gems that are of great interest to buyers and to the media.